- Pump Skid Systems

 A cold-storage facility recognized an issue concerning a failed mechanical seal on a Goulds 3196 ammonia pump.
 Because ammonia centrifugal pumps are critical to maintaining temperatures at a cold storage facility, identifying the problem and appropriate solution was dire.
 The facility's maintenance department and the engineering and service teams at Crane Engineering worked together to find the right solution.

 This cold storage facility has two primary pumps used to maintain temperature throughout the facility.
 One of these pumps experienced catastrophic seal failure less than one year after it was replaced by the customer.
 To make things worse, the other critical pump wasn’t doing much better as it slowly leaked as well.

 The pump repair and installation took a total of two days.
-A number of causes for the shortened seal life were found, and necessary components on the pump were either repaired or replaced.
-Since then, the pump has operated flawlessly, and the facility came out with a greater depth of knowledge on the subject.
+Many causes for the shortened seal life were found, and necessary components on the pump were either repaired or replaced.
+Since then, the pump has operated without issue.
+Plus, the maintenance team came out with a greater depth of knowledge on the subject.

 Root cause analysis of the failed mechanical seal helped maintenance personnel extend the life of their pumps.
 They’re now minimizing costs associated with repeated mechanical seal failure.

 Experiencing seal failure on your pump and unsure why?
 Ask us about it!
 We are happy to provide technical assistance to business and municipalities in Wisconsin, Upper Michigan, Minnesota, and Iowa.